arussellsaw/instrumentedmutex/README.md

 # Instrumented Mutex

-this package provides a way to record time taken to acquire a mutex lock, the Sampler func is there so that you can configure a rate at which you wish to record timings, so that you can choose how much perf you're willing to sacrifice.
+this package provides a way to record time taken to acquire a mutex lock, whilst still satisfying the same interface as sync.Mutex/RWMutex.
+The Sampler func is there so that you can configure a rate at which you wish to record timings, so that you can choose how much perf you're willing to sacrifice.
 Calls that aren't sampled should be just as fast as a regular mutex lock, but ones that are sampled do incur overhead.

 i haven't provided a sampler, but they are easy enough to implement and i figured i'd err on the side of making as lightweight package as possible.

-example implementation:
+example implementation, samples mutex wait timing on 1% of calls to Lock() or RLock():

 ```go
 mutexTimer := instrumentation.GetTimer("targetter.mutex.write")